-Part Eleven: What happened after Muhammad: the Sunni view?
+What happened after Muhammad?
+The Sunni view

 There are some questions in the lives of all societies that appear not to have a resolution but which require us to understand the different positions of all parties.
 The question of what should have happened about the leadership of the Muslim community after the death of Muhammad is one of them.
-Do not ask me to solve a question that has divided Muslims far more intelligent than me for centuries!
-In this article, I will discuss the Sunni view and in Part Twelve, the Shi'a view.
+In this article, we explore the Sunni view.

 The word Sunni is derived from the term sunna or the customary practice of Muhammad.
 All Muslims will say that they follow the sunna but the term Sunni relates to the largest group amongst Muslims worldwide, who are found throughout the world.
-They comprise some 85 to 90 per cent of all Muslims.
-Central to their position is that God does not decree in the Qur'an who was to follow Muhammad, what kind of a leadership that should be or how the question of selecting a new leader should be organised.
+They comprise some eighty-five to ninety per cent of all Muslims.
+Central to their position is that God did not decree in the Qur'an who was to follow Muhammad, what kind of a leadership that should be, or how the question of selecting a new leader should be organised.
 Further, they hold that Muhammad did not nominate his successor or say how the new leader should be selected.
 God and Muhammad were silent on the question; therefore it was left up to the community to resolve.

 Some things were clear.
 The most important is that Muhammad was the last prophet and so there was no question of someone taking his place directly as God's messenger amongst them.
-The community was to be led according to the Qur'an and the lived example of Muhammad.
+The community was to be led according to the Qur'an and the lived example of Muhammad, the Sunna.
 The revelation of the Qur'an ended with the death of Muhammad.
-Muhammad had been the single head of the community but this did not mean that there was no other form of leadership amongst the Muslims; in Arab tribal pattern, the hereditary leaders still had respect and the system of shura - seeking wisdom by consultation - was still in place.
+Muhammad had been the single head of the community, but this did not mean that there was no other form of leadership amongst the Muslims; in Arab tribal pattern, the hereditary leaders still had respect and the system of shura - seeking wisdom by consultation - was still in place.
 Much of Muhammad's authority came from the recognition by his followers that he was the Messenger of God and from his strong personality and charisma.
-This style of leadership paved the way for a single head of the community after the Prophet but this did not imply a dictator who held all the power in his own hands.
+This style of leadership paved the way for a single head of the community after the Prophet, but this did not imply a dictator who held all the power in his own hands.